Mahul: Gas Leaks, Fires

 In 2009, 30 people fell ill after a gas leak from a chemical plant of Aegis Logistics Ltd. However, the company denied any leaks claiming this was a false complaint created by the villagers.

-In 2013, a leak from a pipeline carrying crude oil was reported.
-This leak started in third week of October, 2013 and went unnoticed till first week of November, 2013.
+In 2013, there was a leak from a crude oil pipeline.
+This leak started in third week of October, 2013 and went unnoticed until the first week of November.
 CSIR-National Institute of Oceanography, Mumbai conducted a study and reported that around 12 acres of mangroves had been affected.
 The study also concluded that the damage done impacted the breathing roots of the mangroves and since it occurred on the surface the damage done would affect for a long time to come.
 The damage affected local fishermen and fisherwomen's income; cutting them down by 50%.

 Mumbai Port Trust (MbPT) claimed that the leak was plugged and called it a ‘pinhole leak’ while activists estimate the leak and its damage was much larger.
 Suryakant Vaity, president of Vanevaale Machchi Mandal, said that the fish they catch now are stinky and during low tide, they see layers of oil over the water.
 In an oil spill in 2012, 30 Mahul fishermen had to stop operations for two months and they were compensated in 2013 by Bharat Petroleum Corporation Ltd. (BPCL).